samhattangady/mulki/content/chapter5.md

 islast: false
 ---

-Volunteering is an interesting experience.
-For those familiar with concepts of Game Theory and such, a lot of interesting situations tend to arise.
-Theoretically, the situations arise regardless of whether one is aware of the mathematical concepts behind them, but I guess I'm enough of a nerd to enjoy viewing scenarios in my life through theoretical lenses.
+Volunteering is a different kind of experience.
+For those familiar with concepts of Game Theory, a lot of interesting situations tend to arise.
+Theoretically, the situations arise regardless of whether one is aware of the mathematical concepts behind them, but I guess I'm enough of a nerd to enjoy viewing these kinds of scenarios through theoretical lenses.

 In the case of Mulki at least, us volunteers don't specifically have